Pokhara Entry Requirements

 Gifts/Goods

-Personal effects and gifts up to NPR 25,000 in value
+Personal effects up to NPR 1,000 duty-free

 Prohibited Items